 - Old Down; Mark; Shepton Mallet; Timsbury; Watchet; Wells; Wookey

 For personal insurance purposes, it is a condition of membership that all CDRC members be current members of either Cycling UK (formerly the CTC), or British Cycling (BC).
-Membership of these organisations provides you with third party liability insurance for any damage or injury you may cause to other people or property.
+Membership of these organisations must be of a type which provides you with third party liability insurance for any damage or injury you may cause to other people or property.
 BC includes some cover for personal accident.

 Anybody acting in an official capacity as a club officer (this includes ride leaders, event marshals etc) are covered by the club’s indemnity insurance, provided through the club’s affiliations with BC and Cycling UK (our affiliation number for BC is 113229).
 This provides cover for claims made against the club and/or its officers as a result of injury or loss arising from improper or negligent conduct of a club activity.